Sen. Elizabeth Warren: Trump is what happens when 'corruption invades a system'

 Breaking News Emails

-Massachusetts Sen. Elizabeth Warren called President Donald Trump an "accelerant" to a corrupt system Wednesday night in her first interview since she announced she is exploring a 2020 presidential run.
+Sen. Elizabeth Warren called President Donald Trump an "accelerant" to a corrupt system Wednesday night in her first interview since the Massachusetts Democrat announced she is exploring a 2020 presidential run.

 Warren accused Trump of pushing policy for billionaires and corporations during an interview on MSNBC's "The Rachel Maddow Show."
-The Democrat pushed back against Trump and the Republican party, arguing the government works in favor of the rich and well connected.
+She pushed back against Trump and the Republican Party, arguing the government works in favor of the rich and well-connected.

 Warren told Maddow that Trump is "what happens when corruption invades a system."